Js0nSt4th4m/synapse_to_n8n/README.md

 After clicking the 'use this template' button and cloning the repo, you'll need to install the dependencies to get started.
 This assumes you have at least NodeJS 14 or higher.

-    Run npm install to get the dependencies.
+    Run npm install

+to get the dependencies.

 To build it:

- 	npm run build.
+ 	npm run build

 To run it: